Oakland Feather River Camp History

 2016: After 5 summers of service, Billy Dannals resigns as Executive Director.

 2017: CIC Board of Directors hires Mark Olson as CIC’s 4th Executive Director.

-Camps in Common (CIC) is in its fifteenth year of operating Feather River Camp, the longest-running Oakland recreation program.
+Camps in Common (CIC) is in its sixteenth year of operating Feather River Camp, the longest-running Oakland recreation program.
 We are pleased with the progress we have made.
-We continue to learn and grow as we move forward in partnership with the Oakland Department of Parks & Recreation to keep Oakland Feather River Camp open!
+We continue to learn and grow as we move forward in partnership with the City of Oakland’s Department of Parks & Recreation to keep Oakland Feather River Camp open!

 The Camps in Common Board of Directors oversees governance of the organization.
 The organization’s day-to-day operations of Oakland Feather River Camp are managed by an Executive Director.
 Board members, year-round and seasonal staff, and an army of dedicated volunteers are committed to serving the mission of CIC and OFRC and work tirelessly to help realize our vision each year.